pfaocle/d7-drupal-runner-example/README.md

 Minimal vanilla Drupal 7 build set-up for use with Drupal Runner and Robo.

 This repository is used in the example file `d7.example.drupal.build.yml`.

+This is another branch with a simpler name, for testing.